Misael Rodríguez

 Misael Uziel Rodríguez Olivas (born 7 April 1994) is a Mexican professional boxer.
+He won a bronze medal at the 2016 Summer Olympics.

 Career

-He won a bronze medal at the 2016 Summer Olympics.

 Rodríguez competed in the World Series of Boxing between 2014 and 2016.
 He wasn't successful, losing 9 of 12 bouts and being TKO'd by Arlen López in a May 2016 fight.
 Rodríguez won a bronze medal at the 2015 Pan American Games, beating Anthony Campbell before losing to Jorge Vivas in the semi-finals.

 He competed in the men's middleweight event at the 2016 Summer Olympics.
 Rodríguez won three bouts before losing to silver medalist Bektemir Melikuziev in the semi-finals, winning a bronze medal.

 In 2017, he turned professional, signing with Richard Schaefer.
 Rodríguez's manager is former Olympian and world champion Abner Mares.

 Rodríguez's cousin is UFC fighter Yair Rodríguez.